 Hey Plant Friends!

 This week we talking about Schlumbergera sp., commonly known as the holiday cactus.
-This plant is native to coastal mountains of south-eastern Brazil and is in the Cactaceae plant family consisting of 131 different genera.
-You may equate Schlumbergera varieties with specific fall and winter holidays because this is when you usually see them in the garden center.
-However, with proper care and a little bit of love, you will know and love this plant for years to come.
+This plant is native to coastal mountains of south-eastern Brazil and is a member of the Cactaceae plant family.
+Schlumbergera varieties are often associated with specific fall, winter,ans spring holidays because this is when you usually see them blooming in the garden center.
+However, with proper care and a little bit of love, you will know and love this plant all year long.

 Let’s talk about care.
 Holiday cactus are quite drought tolerant, but do like a bit of extra watering during bud formation and bloom.
-This ensures that the buds and blooks will not desiccate and dehisce (dry out and fall off).
-When not in bloom, you can allow the soil to dry between watering.
+This ensures that the buds and blooms do not desiccate and dehisce (dry out and fall off).
+When not in bloom, you can allow the soil to dry all the way down between watering.
 Holiday cactus love bright light, but don’t necessarily need full sun.
 Dappled or indirect light is just fine.
-Plant in a cactus specific soil such as Espoma’s Cactus Mix as they do prefer a grittier mix.
+Plant in a cactus specific soil such as Sol Soils Cactus Mix as they do prefer a grittier mix.
 As always, make sure your plant has great drainage; sitting in standing water is not an option as it will lead to root rot.

 We currently carry Holiday Cactus in 2”, 4”, 6”, and 8” pots and in an array of colors.
 If you have any further questions feel free to reach out to us by phone, Instagram, or email us - firstname.lastname@example.org.